github/codeql-learninglab-actions/README.md

 ## License

-The code in this repository is licensed under MIT (see [LICENSE.md](LICENSE.md)), however as it makes use of the CodeQL CLI, usage of this repository is subject to the
+The code in this repository is licensed under MIT (see [LICENSE.md](LICENSE.md)).
+However as it makes use of the CodeQL CLI, you must also abide by the
-[GitHub CodeQL Terms and Conditions](https://securitylab.github.com/tools/codeql/license), (whenever your usage involves the CodeQL CLI).
+[GitHub CodeQL Terms and Conditions](https://securitylab.github.com/tools/codeql/license), whenever your usage involves the CodeQL CLI.

 In particular,
-you are not permitted to use these docker images or actions to interact with the CodeQL CLI in CI/CD, as per the [terms & conditions](https://securitylab.github.com/tools/codeql/license):
+you are not permitted to use these docker images or actions to create CodeQL databases using the CLI in CI/CD, as per the [terms & conditions](https://securitylab.github.com/tools/codeql/license):

+> **the Software cannot be used** [...]
+> **To generate CodeQL databases for or during automated analysis,
-> **the Software cannot be used** ... **For automated analysis, continuous integration or continuous delivery, whether as part of normal software engineering processes or otherwise.**
+> continuous integration or continuous delivery,
+> whether as part of normal software engineering processes or otherwise.**